 Each child maintenance case is determined on its own merits by weighing various factors.
 There are certain overlapping factors.
 The factors to consider are:

-Therefore, it does not mean every 5-year-old child will require a child maintenance contribution of R 500 00 (five hundred rand).
-A contribution of R 500 – 00 for a specific 5 year-old child might be reasonable or even too high, depending on the circumstances.
+Therefore, it does not mean every 5-year-old child will require a child maintenance contribution of R 500 00 (five hundred rands).
+A contribution of R 500 – 00 for a specific 5-year-old child might be reasonable or even too high, depending on the circumstances.
 Let me provide you with two scenarios:

 A 5-year-old child’s parents each earns R 500 – 00 per month.
 They were bringing up the child perfectly under the circumstances with their modest standard of living which is the norm in the area they live in.
 Furthermore, this is the same standard the parents were accustomed to when they were raised by their parents.
 If they are to estimate the costs of the child, it would be about R 200 – 00 per month which goes to food, shelter, clothes etc.

 Should the parents separate or divorce, and, let’s say in this case, the mother claims maintenance from the father for child support, she would not have a case for more than R 150 – 00 per month.
 You might wonder why I don’t say R 100 – 00 per month seeing that the parents earned the same salary?
 The mother in this scenario had to find alternative accommodation, and therefore the child would require more maintenance (it could even be less).